 CommunityBridge Funding is a platform that makes it possible for open source projects to raise money via donations from individuals and corporations.
 The goal behind the crowdfunding effort is to enable projects to pay maintainers and developers for their efforts and project expenses, and to ensure project communities have financial resources to secure, maintain, and advance open source.

-Linux Foundation doesn't charge any fees for the first $10M raised through CommunityBridge, which allows developers to use more money to work, drive innovation, sustainability, and adoption.
+Linux Foundation doesn't charge any fees for the first $10M raised through CommunityBridge, which allows developers to use more money for work, drive innovation, sustainability, and adoption.

 Anyone who is interested in supporting an open source project can learn about CommunityBridge Funding and get involved.
 Browse through projects and learn about their fundraising goals, donations, expenses, and security vulnerabilities.